-We are clarifying our requirement for freshman applicant recommendations.
-Beginning with the next application cycle (the application that goes live on August 1), the minimum recommendation requirement will be for a school counselor to complete and submit the Common App school report.
-Submission of that form will satisfy the student requirement to provide a recommendation.
+Beginning this year, the minimum recommendation requirement will be for a school counselor to complete and submit the Common App school report.
+For your student’s Purdue application, submission of that form will satisfy the student requirement to provide a recommendation.

 Students also may submit a separate recommendation letter to satisfy the requirement, but if the school report has been submitted, a separate letter will not be required.

 Whether it is the school form or a separate letter, recommendations will continue to be an important factor in Purdue's holistic review for admission and scholarship consideration.
 We will continue to tell students that a recommendation is required, and students will still be able to request a separate teacher evaluation or non-academic recommendation through the Common App, if they choose.

 If you submit the Common App school report indicating you do not know the student well enough or do not have enough time to provide a student evaluation through the form, your submission of the report will still satisfy the student recommendation requirement.